SeanHwangG/page/book/cpp/cpp.md

 # Cpp

 * https://modoocode.com/134
 * C with class Bjarne Stroustrup developed

+> Version

+* C++98
+  * firht standard
+* C++11
+  * lambdas, auto type deduction, list initialization, smart pointers, move semantics
+* C++14
+  * return type deduction, binary literals, generic lambda expressions
+* C++17
+  * binding, nested namespaces, inline variables, constexpr lambda

 ## Terms

-> Identifier
+* Identifier
   * can be used to name objects, references, functions, enumerators, types, class members, namespaces, templates, template specializations, parameter packs, goto labels, and other entities
   * keywords cannot be used for other purposes
   * a double underscore anywhere are reserved
   * begin with an underscore followed by an uppercase letter are reserved
   * begin with an underscore are reserved in the global namespace

-> IEEE
+* IEEE

 $$
 10010.101_{(2)}=2^{4}+2^{1}+2^{-1}+2^{-3}=18.6875 \\